TU-Darmstadt-APQ/lab_temperature-Backend/README.md

 # lab_temperature-Backend
-Lab Temperature Controller (Python Code)

-- arduino_python_communication.ino:

-	This part contains the software for the Arduino consisting of an PID controller and a part for serial communication implemented with COBS and CBOR as en- and decoding method.
-The decoding is achived with the cobs.4-library by
-	Patrick  Baus and Arduino-Cbor-master library.
-The PID controller is realized with the PID library by Brett Beauregard.

-- arduino_python_communication.py:

-	This part consists of a an encoder for dicts and other data called sendData(...), this function encodes data using COBS and CBOR.
-To dispatch data to the PID controller the following format is used.
-The keys consist of the ints
-	0 to 9.
-Each int represents different parameters and variables for the PID controller:
+This is the code that should be run on a computer (in our case it is a Raspberry Pi) to communicate with the microcontroller.
+The basic tool to communicate with the controller is the function sendIntData() in the file arduino_python_communication_v3.py.
+This function takes a dict as an arguement.
+This dict should only contain keys from 0 to 10, if this is not the case an error will be thrwon.
+Each key is associated with a specfific value for the PID controller:

 		-0: The temperature given to controller as Input, datatype double.
 		-1: The Parameter Kp representing the proportional part of the controller, datatype double.
         -2: The Parameter Ki representing the integral part of the controller, datatype double.